-- Identify the responsibilities of the health care facility and members of the health care team. - List the general responsibilities of the radiographer. - Describe the practice standards for the radiographer as defined by the ASRT and state licensure. - Differentiate between culture and ethnicity. - Explain how a person's cultural beliefs toward illness and health affect his or her health status. - Explain perceptions of dying and death from the viewpoint of both patient and radiographer. - Describe the characteristics of each stage of grief. - Identify methods for determining the correct patient for a given procedure. - Explain the use of various communication devices and systems. - Explain specific aspects of a radiographic procedure to the patient. - Demonstrate correct principles of body mechanics applicable to patient care. - Demonstrate techniques for specific types of patient transfer. - Demonstrate select procedures to turn patients with various health conditions. - Describe select immobilization techniques for various types of procedures and patient conditions. - Describe specific patient safety measures and concerns. - Explain the purpose, legal considerations and procedures for incident reporting. - Describe methods to evaluate patient physical status. - List the information to be collected prior to a patient examination. - Describe vital signs and lab values used to assess patient condition, including sites for assessment and normal values. - Define terms related to infection control. - Describe the importance of standard precautions and isolation procedures, including sources and modes of transmission of infection and disease and institutional control procedures. - Identify symptoms related to specific emergency situations. - Describe the institution's emergency medical code system and the role of the student during a medical emergency. - Explain the age-specific considerations necessary when performing radiographic procedures. - Describe appropriate procedures for management of various types of trauma situations.
+- Identify the responsibilities of the health care facility and members of the health care team. - List the general responsibilities of the radiographer. - Describe the practice standards for the radiographer as defined by the ASRT and state licensure. - Differentiate between culture and ethnicity. - Explain how a person's cultural beliefs toward illness and health affect his or her health status. - Explain perceptions of dying and death from the viewpoint of both patient and radiographer. - Identify methods for determining the correct patient for a given procedure. - Explain the use of various communication methods. - Explain specific aspects of a radiographic procedure to the patient. - Demonstrate correct principles of body mechanics applicable to patient care. - Demonstrate techniques for specific types of patient transfer. - Demonstrate select procedures to turn patients who have various health conditions. - Describe immobilization techniques for various types of procedures and patient conditions. - Describe specific patient safety measures and concerns. - Explain the purpose, legal considerations and procedures for incident reporting. - Describe methods to evaluate patient physical status. - List the information to be collected prior to a patient examination. - Describe vital signs and lab values used to assess patient condition, including sites for assessment and normal values. - Define terms related to infection control. - Describe the importance of standard precautions and isolation procedures, including sources and modes of transmission of infection and disease and institutional control procedures. - Identify symptoms related to specific emergency situations. - Describe the institution's emergency medical code system and the role of the student during a medical emergency. - Explain the age-specific considerations necessary when performing radiographic procedures. - Describe appropriate procedures for management of various types of trauma situations. - Describe the symptoms and medical interventions for a patient with a contrast agent reaction. - Explain the role of the radiographer in patient education.